-Taking notes is usually fundamental when you’re learning something new, whether you’re a student at school or uni, learning for your career, or just learning for fun.
-Good notes give you a foundation to build on and guidance to refer back to.
+Taking notes is usually fundamental when you’re learning something new.
+Great notes give you a foundation to build on and something useful to refer back to.
 Here’s a few tricks we’ve learnt for taking great notes.

-Whether you’re sat watching a video, or in a lecture hall, it’s easy to just frantically try and scribble down everything the speaker is saying.
-The result is usually smudged, nonsensical notes and a sore hand.
-You end up focusing on transcribing instead of learning.
+Whether you’re sat watching a video, or in a lecture hall, it’s easy to try and scribble down everything the speaker is saying.
+The result is usually smudged and nonsensical. .
 Try and filter what the speaker is saying, listen for key points, or jot down things to research further.
-If you really do need to take down a lot of what they’re saying, try and use abbreviations and simplify sentences, it will help ensure you’re actually understanding what’s being said.
+If you really do need to take down a lot of what they’re saying, try and use abbreviations and simplify sentences, that way you can check your understanding as you go along.

 Once you’ve finished writing your notes don’t abandon them – now is the time to have a proper sift through.
 You might highlight the most important parts, or highlight the parts to research further, or highlight key people to remember – the choice is yours.
 If you find yourself accidentally highlighting entire paragraphs try setting yourself a limit: if you’ve taken 5 pages of notes limit yourself to highlighting 2 lines per page, that gives you 10 key things to remember.